 Good alignment often brings about very good pain relief.
 Good alignment also eliminates unnecessary strain on the muscles, joints, bones and ligaments because in an aligned body, body weight is optimally balanced.
 You can also avoid conventional compression pads, wedges and arch supports as good alignment also ensures healthy mobility in the muscles under your foot.
 Your feet get to work more naturally, using all the foot muscles, which may also ameliorate a sunken forefoot.
 Many types of modern footwear have a flat sole and heel, which means that we do not move our feet optimally or correctly.
 We cram our feet into shoes, and in time, this causes problems.
 For example, the leg muscles that stabilise the body as we walk become weaker.
 Our joints may also be exposed to inappropriate strain that provokes the onset of degenerative joint disease.
 There are many good reasons to wear shock-absorbent footwear or insoles with a soft, shock-absorbing base.
 If you are going on a longer walk, make sure you walk on soft ground, e.g. on a woodland path rather than on asphalt.

 What can Align Footwear® do for you?

 The Align Footwear® insole is unique.
 There is no product like it on the market.
 The important thing is not to cram an artificial arch under the foot – it is important rather to adjust ankle position and optimise physical conditions to allow the foot muscles to move as nature intended.
 We have customers who are accustomed to standing or walking for more than 10 hours each day.
-They tell us that, when they have worn Align Footwear® insoles for a while, they feel very little or no pain.
-The same applies to arthritis patients.
-Read testimonials on our Facebook page.
+They tell us that, when they have worn Align Footwear® insoles for a while, they feel great again.

 60-day Refund Policy